thomas-mc/model_checking_pokemon/src/readme.md

 # Readme

+If, after reading this file, anything is unclear, please contact me.
 ## File Structure
 * best_moves_stats.json contains the necessary data for all of the moves involved in the model generation with this specific set of Pokemon
 * best_pokemon_best_moves.txt contains the list of 4 moves that correspond to each Pokemon that is in use in this implementation